StuntsPT/4Pipe4/README.md

 First of all, thank for downloading CoBiG² 4Pipe4 analysis pipeline.
 We hope you find it useful.
 4Pipe4 allows you to automate NGS data analysis process into a simple script run.
 It is designed to be as simple to use as possible.
+4Pipe4 can now be used with illumina data, however, keep in mind that 4Pipe4 was designed for 454 data, and although everything should run using illumina data, it's performance was not nearly was tested as the performance with 454 data.
+Therefore, the software is usable, but YMMV with the default values for illumina data.
+In fact, any feedback with this sort of data is **very** appreciated.

 ### INSTALLING